Coherent transport through graphene nanoribbons in the presence of edge disorder: Numerical Method

 \section{Numerical Method}

-For the numerical treatment of finite-size graphene flakes and ribbons a number of algorithms have meanwhile been proposed, among which Green's function based methods have become very popular.\cite{MacKinnon2,bara,Lewenkopf,Heinzel,tra07,cres,meta,neop,sviz}.
-We use in the following a variant of the Modular Recursive Green`s function Method (MRGM)\cite{PRB62RTWTB,Stephan, Rott06} with the third-order TB Hamiltonian [Eq.~(\ref{H_Graph_TB})].
-The key idea of the MRGM is to break down a large device into independent smaller modules, each of which can be computed very efficiently [see Fig.~\ref{fig:graph}].
-The Green's function (GF) of the different modules are then combined to the desired device geometry using a small number of Dyson equations.
-The modular approach is particularly advantageous for the simulation of weakly disordered graphene nano-ribbons: for weak disorder the spacing between individual defects both in the bulk and at the edges of the ribbon is large as compared to the lattice spacing.
-We can thus simulate the region between neighboring defects by a single graphene module with perfect zigzag boundaries and place adjacent defects at the module boundaries [see red dotted lines in Fig.~\ref{fig:graph}(d)].
-Key to simulating large devices with length $L_{\mathrm{total}}$ up to several micrometers (or $\approx 10^4$ hexagons) is the efficient calculation of the extended perfect rectangular zig-zag module of length $L_{\Box}$ and width $W_{\Box}$ in between two defects.
-The latter involves somewhat counter-intuitive steps to first calculate infinitely and semi-infinitely extended ribbons, i.e.~modules of width $W_{\Box}$ but $L=\infty$, from which the rectangular module of finite length $L_\Box$ is ``cut out'' by applying the Dyson equation ``in reverse''.
-Obviously, the computational effort of such a procedure does not scale with $L_{\Box}$.
+For the numerical treatment of finite-size graphene flakes and ribbons a number of simulation algorithms have meanwhile been proposed \cite{MacKinnon2,bara,Lewenkopf,Heinzel,tra07,cres,meta,neop,sviz, Roche}.
+We use in the following an extension of the Modular Recursive Green`s function Method (MRGM) \cite{PRB62RTWTB,Stephan, Rott06} applied to the third-order TB Hamiltonian [equation (\ref{H_Graph_TB})].
+The key idea of the MRGM is to break down a large device into independent smaller modules, each of which can be computed efficiently [see figure \ref{fig:graph}].
+The Green's functions $G_\Box$ of the different modules with width $W$ and length $L$ are then combined to the desired device geometry using a small number of Dyson equations.
+In this Article, we introduce an efficient method to calculate the $G_\Box$: the associated numerical effort becomes independent of module length $L$.
+The algorithm involves the somewhat counter-intuitive steps to first calculate infinitely and semi-infinitely extended ribbons, i.e., modules of width $W_{\Box}$ but $L=\infty$, from which rectangular modules of finite length $L_\Box$ are ``cut out'' as needed by applying the Dyson equation ``in reverse''.
+The obvious advantage of this approach is that the computational effort becomes independent of $L_{\Box}$.
+This approach is particularly advantageous for the simulation of weakly disordered graphene nano-ribbons: for weak disorder the spacing between individual defects both in the bulk and at the edges of the ribbon is large as compared to the lattice spacing.
+We can thus simulate the region between neighbouring defects by a single graphene module with perfect boundaries and place adjacent defects at the module boundaries [see red dotted lines in figure \ref{fig:graph}(d)].
+This efficient calculation of the extended rectangular modules in between two defects is key to simulating large devices with length $L_{\mathrm{total}}$ up to several micrometers (or $\approx 10^4$ hexagons in one direction).